 At the Ministerial Council Meetings in 2014 and 2018, Denmark, Germany and the Netherlands stated and confirmed the wish, to implement the five Trilateral Fish Targets as laid down in the Wadden Sea Plan 2010.
 To that effect, the trilateral Swimway Vision 2018-2024 was approved by the ministers at the 13th Governmental Conference on the protection of the Wadden Sea on 18 May 2018 in Leeuwarden, NL, and the Trilateral Wadden Sea Swimway Vision Action Programme as adopted by the Wadden Sea Board at WSB28.
 EG SWIMWAY reports to CWSS and to TG-M and the Task Group Monitoring and Assessment (TG-MA) if appropriate.
-The EG has the possibility to report once yearly directly to the Wadden Sea Board (WSB).
+The EG has the possibility to report once yearly to the Wadden Sea Board (WSB).

 In fulfilling its mandate, this group will duly take into account and seek to promote the achievement of the United Nations Sustainable Development Goals (SDG) insofar as these are relevant to its work.